WGLab/icages/README.md

 This is iCAGES command line that prioritizes personalized cancer driver mutations, genes and therapies.

 ## Introduction
 All cancers arise as a result of the acquisition of somatic mutations that drive the disease progression.
 It remains a challenge to identify driver mutations/genes for an individual patient and design drug therapies.
 To tackle this challenge, we developed iCAGES, a novel statistical framework to rapidly analyze patient-specific cancer genomic data, prioritize personalized cancer driver events and predict personalized therapies.
+An iCAGES web server can be downloaded from [here](http://www.github.com/WangGenomicsLab/icases-server) and installed locally.

 ## Synopsis